MDrakos/mdrakos.github.io/_posts/2017-08-15-Design Patterns.md

 Part of my work for an undergraduate thesis is to build an application based on graphlets.
 This application parses a file to generate a graph then uses the graph to create graphlet degree vectors (GDV) for each node.
 Once that initial step is completed it uses the GDVs to put together a matrix and perform other statistical analysis.

 While writing this application I’ve run into design issues.
 Initially everything was just methods.
-I wrote it this way in order to ensure everything was working, at the time I didn’t realize how much extra work I was creating for myself.
+I wrote it this way in order to ensure everything was working; at the time I didn’t realize how much extra work I was creating for myself.
 I’ve refactored all of the code once so I’m using objects and not repeating some code unnecessarily.
 However, now when I need to add features, like being able to process different types of graphs, (directed, weighted, signed, etc…) I’m having to rewrite base methods with more logic.
-This work it’s not a very efficient use of my time and overall it’s a bad practice.
+This work is not a very efficient use of my time and overall it’s a bad practice.
 This is why I’ve picked up a textbook on design patterns.

 Improving a current application I’m working on is one reason to study design patterns, another is to become a better programmer in general.
 Designing a program with efficiency, modularity, and reusability in mind is difficult.
 Modularity is a feature of object oriented programming that makes it great.
 If we strike a proper balance between specific and general when designing our system we can use our solution again when a similar problem arises.